lfex/dockerfiles/README.md

 This repo provides ``Dockerfile``s for the following Linux distributions:

 * Arch Linux
-* CentOS (a rather tortured Erlang install to ensure leex is present... help?)
+* CentOS (a rather tortured -- but working -- Erlang install to ensurexi leex is present... help?)
 * Debian
 * openSUSE
+* Oracle Linux
 * Slackware (currently broken... help!)
 * Ubuntu